olefasting/rust_rpg_toolkit/docs/dialogue.md

 In short, `title` defines the text that shows up in the list of options, when the dialogue option is available as a response (and therefore has no effect on a root option).
 The `body` field shows the text body of the dialogue option, spoken by the player and the `response` field holds the response to the player, from the actor that holds the dialogue option.
 Both these fields are `Vec<String>`, with every contained `String` representing a line of text (no automatic formatting or line breaking, as of now, so be careful not to overflow, by line breaking properly).

+In the `options` field we define available responses by referencing the `id` of other dialogue entries.

 The `actor_name` field is set and used internally to display the name of the actor holding the dialogue, in the dialogue window, and can not be set in the `dialogue.json` file.